singlekey-screening/Screening-Api/README.md

 # Environments
 All production requests are made to: <https://platform.singlekey.com>
-All sandbox requests are made to: <https://sandbox-v1.singlekey.com>
+All sandbox requests are made to: <https://sandbox.singlekey.com>

 # Making A Request

 **A full list of fields which can be submitted can be found in this repository at /fields/available_fields.txt**
+**Some example payloads can be found in this repository at /example_payloads**

 ### Embedded Flow

+Using the embedded flow offers two options:
+-Obtain a form to the landlord, who can choose to either invite a tenant to fill out an application via email and text, or (provided they have proof of consent and required information) screen the tenant immediately
+-Obtain a form to present directly to the tenant.
+Do do this, include the optional key-value pair {"tenant_form": true} in the json payload

 Before making an embedded flow requests we require three pieces of information from you:
 **redirect_url:** A url to redirect your users back to your portal after they have finished requesting their tenant screening.
-**request_notification_callback_url:** A url for our webhook to notify you that one of your users has made a new request.
+**notification_callback_url:** A url for our webhook to notify you when status changes occur with your request.
-**complete_notification_callback_url:** A url for our webhook to notify you that one of your users report is complete.
 We also can configure an email or text alert to notify you if our request to send a webhook is unsuccessful (does not receive a 200 response)
 To receive that notification you can provide us with an **alert_email** and  **alert_text**